JY-H/PLT-Untitled/README.md

 ### Issues
 * Allow program to contain functions outside of classes?
 Current implementation is that everything has to be wrapped in a class declaration.
+* Keyword "in" will cause shift/reduce conflicts with "int" since it's a prefix